hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Creating Time Based Leaderboards.md

 src: /Tutorials/Social Features/Creating Time Based Leaderboards.md
 ---

-# How to create Time Based Leaderboards
+# How to Create Time Based Leaderboards

 You can use the GameSparks platform to create Leaderboards that are based on time.
 Examples of these are: